 If the transportation contracts between MP "A" and its four customers allow to flow gas from points X to Y which are in a non-balancing zone, the transportation contracts are not reportable.
 The same will apply if the transportation contracts between MP "A" and its four customers would allow to flow gas from points X (balancing area) to Y (non-balancing area).
-This is in line with $\underline{\text{Question 4.2.19}}$ of the FAQ on Transaction Reporting document.
+This is in line with Question 4.2.19 of the FAQ document. .